 When companies go defunct, sometimes their manholes covers remain for a long time afterwards, becoming part of the city’s historical record.
 While the number of manhole covers in New York City is a constantly fluctuating number, what’s clear is that they continue to be an object of fascination for New Yorkers.
 Look down next time you’re walking around and see what you discover about New York City’s history and how the city works.
 Cowabunga!

-Check out the rest of the episodes of Secrets of NYC on Apple Podcasts, Spotify, or wherever else you like to get your podcasts!
+Check out the rest of the episodes of The Untapped New York Podcast on Apple Podcasts, Spotify, or wherever else you like to get your podcasts!
 Please also join us for a virtual event about manhole covers in celebration of this latest podcast episode, next week!